Capping Soffits and Fascias Cost

 Cost Factors of Capping Fascias and Soffits

-Some homes are shaped quite uniquely, which can result in the requirement of more lengths of fascias and soffits.
+Some homes are shaped quite uniquely, which can require more lengths of fascias and soffits, which also bumps up the overall price.

-As we mentioned earlier in the article, the main issue with timber fascias and soffits, is the cost of the materials and the frequency in which they require replacing or repairing.
-So, the cost of capping the timber with UPVC is relatively small in contrast.
+The main issue with timber fascias and soffits is the cost of the materials and the frequency with which they require replacing or repairing.

-Hiring scaffolding to solve accessibility issues is one of the most common costs added to capping quotes, due to the number of homes that lack the space needed to work at height safely.
-However, it’s a good idea to utilise scaffolding regardless of how much it will speed up the entire job.
+Hiring scaffolding to solve accessibility issues is one of the most common costs added to capping quotes due to the number of homes that lack the space needed to work at height safely.

 What's Involved in Capping Fascias and Soffits?